dtolia/nonworker-analysisUK/README.md

 ![alt text](https://github.com/dtolia/nonworker-analysisUK/blob/main/charts/6_UdhamSinghNagar.png "Plot for District Udham Singh Nagar")

 You may observe a sharp rise in men/women disparity among non-workers in the top three non-worker-dominated development blocks.
-This difference remains especially evident when comparing the Himalayan districts of Uttarakhand with those that have parts of the northern plains in them.
+This difference becomes especially evident when comparing the Himalayan districts of Uttarakhand with those that have parts of the northern plains in them.

 A similar observation can be made for Garhwal Division as well: